simeononsecurity/simeononsecurity.ch/content/red-team-course/mission-objectives-and-reporting/index.en.md

 4. What does the final report list?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Reporting Matters

+A technical action has value only when it answers the customer question and leaves reproducible evidence.
+Older reports listed tools and screenshots, while modern reports connect impact, control failure, timeline, and fix.
+A fictional objective with sanitized evidence gives analysts the same writing practice. **Remove secrets and unrelated personal data before delivery.**

+______

 ## Common Mistakes